-■NOTE: If the meter shows no battery voltage, troubleshoot the battery, fuse, switch, or the main wiring harness.
+■NOTE: If the meter shows no battery voltage, troubleshoot the battery, fuses, switch, relay, or the main wiring harness.

 ■NOTE: If the meter shows battery voltage, the main wiring harness is good; proceed to test the switch/component, the connector, and the switch wiring harness for resistance.